ankitrajput0096/Kafka_ZooKeeper_SpringBoot_Producers_Consumers/README.md

 # Kafka_ZooKeeper_SpringBoot_Producers_Consumers

-Dockerized Kafka Cluster with three kafka servers monitored by three Zookeeper severs.
-Also, this repository contains three spring-boot based producers and consumers
+This project sets up a Dockerized Apache Kafka cluster with three Kafka servers monitored by a three-node Zookeeper ensemble, ensuring high availability and fault tolerance.
+It also includes three Spring Boot-based producer and consumer applications, demonstrating seamless integration and message processing within the Kafka ecosystem.

 ## Getting Started